jkulton/topical/README.md

 ### Running Tests

-- Run tests by executing `go test ./...`.
+- Run tests by executing `go test ./internal/...`.
 - You can also get coverage information with the `-cover` flag (`go test ./... -cover`)
+- **Note:** Integration-style tests may take longer to execute than unit tests as they involve setup and teardown phases.

 ### Options/Flags